holdenweb/pyinterex/README.txt

 scripts and retain some sanity.
 The scripts end up in the ppfiles directory.
 They are named LNN-NNN.pp, where NN is the lesson number and NNN is an arbitrary number to induce an ordering in the files.

+There are also a number of test*.py files, all of which should ultimately verify the features of the program are still functional.

+Steve Holden                                              October 4, 2012